stevengharris/SplitView/README.md

 ### Version 1.0

 Make layout adjustable.
-Clean up and formalize the Example demo.
+Clean up and formalize the SplitDemo, including the custom splitter and "invisible" splitter.
 Update the README.

 ### Version 0.2